 Mark, UK

 Hyperosmotic laxatives such as glycerin suppositories (inserted rectally) and enemas similarly work by attracting water into the bowels to make stools softer.
-These are inserted up the rectum and have a typically more immediate effect, but are not recommended for long-term use due to the potential for loss of nutrients (e.g. bicarbonate) from the bowel.
+These are inserted up the rectum and have a typically more immediate effect.
+You shouldn’t take them in the long-term as you can lose nutrients (e.g. bicarbonate) from your bowel.

 Stimulant laxatives such as dulcolax and senna stimulate the muscles around the gut to move your stool through your intestine.
 It is unknown whether the benefit of these laxatives is reduced in adults with neuromuscular disorders due to their reduced muscle function.